Hormone therapy

 Hormone therapy shrinks the cancer and slows down its growth, wherever it has spread to in the body.
 It can’t cure the cancer, but it can keep it under control, often for years.
 It can also help manage symptoms of advanced cancer, such as bone pain.

-How long it will control the cancer for varies from man to man.
+How long it will control the cancer for varies from person to person.
 It may depend on how aggressive your cancer is and how far it has spread.
 It’s difficult for doctors to know exactly how long it will keep your cancer under control.
 Speak to your doctor or nurse about your own situation.

 Read more about advanced prostate cancer.